sonic-net/SONiC/doc/media-info-enhancements/media-info.md

 		<td>This field is intended as a replacement for the existing "type_abbrv_name" field.
 That field does not fully discriminate a transceiver "type".
 For example, a QSFP-DD transceiver may be a QSFP28-DD or QSFP56-DD.
 Also, other types, such as "SFP28", are missing.<br/>Rather than introduce new values, such as "SFP28", "QSFP-DD28" and "QSFP-DD56" for the existing field, and deprecating old values, such as "QSFP-DD", a new field will be introduced, that fully discriminates a "type", and the old field shall be deprecated.</td>
 	</tr>
 </table>

+## Implementation Note
+Details of how an adapter EEPROM is parsed, e.g. the reading of the EEPROM bytes from the adapter, the decoding of EEPROM bytes, according to various standards, memory maps (DD or otherwise), etc. is the responsibility of the code implementing the Python data model described here, and code previously implemented in xcvrd; implementation details are not discussed in this document.